TomChi/CS-118-Project-1/README.md

 Requirements:
 1. Print out received requests - DONE
 2. Handle requests and extract requested file name - DONE
-3. Retrieve requested resource and write to connection - TODO
+3. Retrieve requested resource and write to connection - DONE

+For now, the server only serves HTML, JPEG and GIF files.
+Other file types are not supported.
+Tested with:
+	test.html
+	maru.jpg
+	maru.gif

+TODO: make the server more when handling unsupported types.